Healthcare Transaction Market Data: More Exists Than You Think

 At Scope, we’ve developed a (mostly) bearable process for sifting through the haystack to accumulate a database of transactions with reliable, verifiable price to revenue and EBITDA multiples supported by links to source documentation.
 The result is a vast, and growing, database of healthcare private market data you can trust, presented in an easy to use format.

-Our goal is to fuel quality analyses and inspire further research that leads to happier clients and better decisions.
-See it for yourself by browsing our database or email us to schedule a low-pressure demo.
+Our goal is to fuel quality analysis and inspire further research that leads to happier clients and better decisions.
+Check out our demo video to see it in action.